-My tool will be a garment that can adapt to its surroundings through the user, evolve or copy a trait that is wanted at that time.
+The tool My tool will be a garment that can adapt to its surroundings through the user, evolve or copy a trait that is wanted at that time.
 The thing I love about this idea is how it touches fashion and technology in a similar manner; both make use of evolution and copying traits and are in a constant motion.
 It also means the two can be combined and react to each other, there is a demand in fashion and technology is created to meet that demand, a new technology is created and can be adapted to fashion etc. They are like two wheels pushing each other further and further without a finish line.
+The tool will be a visualization of the idea of adapting through the user, specifically focused on global warming.
+The starting point will be a base module, the first brick or gene in the evolution.
+From thereon you can add, detract and change the base to meet your needs.
+The user "evolves" the garment to suit their needs.
 Looking from the perspective of global warming it will not only touch on the practical needs but also the question of material.
 Using things like waste and or uncommon materials in combination with "normal materials" to think of ways to depose of waste or looking at durability.
-Testing things like insulation, protection against rain, new look at fur etc. Eventually it will be different "evolutions" that can be used on the tool.
+Testing things like insulation, protection against rain, a new look at fur etc. Eventually it will be different "evolutions" that can be used on the tool.